Anghel-Marcel/Homework-Assignment/README.md

 Input Data
-The input data for the TSP solver can be provided in the form of distance matrices.
-You can define your own datasets or use existing ones.
+The input data for the TSP problem can be provided in the form of distance matrices.

 Output
-The output of the TSP solver includes the shortest path found and its cost for each algorithm tested.
+The output of the TSP problem includes the shortest path found and its cost for each algorithm tested.